-Study Hall
+Study Halls

-Some students may be assigned to study hall during the regular school day.
-All rules and regulations regarding attendance, tardiness and student behavior apply to study hall.
-Card playing or gambling of any kind will not be permitted.
 Students assigned to study hall are expected to bring the books and materials necessary to spend the period working quietly.
+They may work on assignments or read books, magazines or other publications.
+They may not play cards, use electronic devices or in any way disturb other students.
+Truancy from study halls will result in Dean's consequences which range from detentions to suspensions.
 Students may use the resource centers, computer labs, and/or the library media department during their study hall period.
-Students must first report to study hall and may leave to these locations on passes.
-Failing to follow the sign-in procedures will result in Dean's consequences.
+Students must first report to the study hall and may leave to these locations on passes.
+Failing to follow the sign-in procedures will result in Dean's consequences which range from detentions to suspensions.